psyinfra/onyo/README.md

   - lists: `key=[list]` or `key=[]`
   - dictionaries: `key=[dict]` or `key={}`

-  TODO: list support is weak.
-    - determine if a value is in a list
-    - append item
-    - remove item

   The `type`, `make`, `model`, and `serial` pseudo-keys (see "File Contents") can be set when the `--rename` flag is used.
 It will result in the file(s) being renamed.

   See `onyo unset` to remove keys.

-  TODO: implementation corner-case. `onyo set key=[unset]` should be the same as
-        `onyo unset key`.

   If no `asset` or `directory` is specified, the current working directory is used.
 If Onyo is invoked from outside of the Onyo repository, the root of the